Join us in creating economic prosperity for Black San Franciscans.

 |Detailed project budget available upon request.|

-We are seeking additional funding from private foundations, financial institutions, individual donors, and other sources of funding from the City to renovate the space.
-Please contact Pia Harris at firstname.lastname@example.org if you would like to learn more about funding this project.
+We are seeking funding from private foundations, financial institutions, individual donors, and other sources of funding to repay the loans we used to renovate the space.
+Please contact Pia Harris at email@example.com if you would like to learn more about helping to fund this project.

 One-time construction costs include interior demolition to maximize the retail footprint and create an open floor plan, and significant upgrades to mechanical, electrical, and plumbing.